Approved Experiences monogramApproved Experiences monogram

 Qualifications

-• 4+ years building and shipping predictive models in production — consumer, marketplace, or commerce contexts preferred.
+• 4+ years building and shipping predictive models in production, with consumer, marketplace, or commerce contexts preferred.

 • Deep command of classical ML (gradient boosting, regression, classification) plus hands-on experience with deep learning for tabular and sequential data.